drocheam/optrace/docs/source/usage/convolve.rst

 Convolving
 _______________

+**Overview**

+Instead of waiting a long time for high quality, noise-free detector image renders in some cases the image can also be created by a PSF (point spread function= convolution.
+A PSF is nothing different than the impulse response of the optical system for the given object and image distance combination.
+It has to be noted, that the PSF changes spatially, but for paraxial imaging it can be assumed constant.
+However this also means, that many aberration can't be simulated this way (astigmatism, coma, vignette, distortion, ...).

+In cases where convolution would be viable a possible approach would be to render a PSF and then apply the PSF to an object using the convolution functionality in ``optrace``.

+For the convolution to work the object and PSF size are needed besides the PSF and objects itself.
+Most optical systems also have a magnification factor that rescaled the object size by a specific amount.

+Both colored objects and PSFs are supported.
+Note however, that without knowing the correct spectral distribution on both (instead only the values in a color space) the convolution only simulates one of many possible cases.
+Also see the section :numref:`psf_color_handling` on this.

 **Usage**

-..
-TODO explain: image side lengths, non-square pixels, different resolutions, image and psf can be file paths, limitations on color images, images must be sRGB

-The image is a sRGB array with dimensions (Ny, Nx, 3) with value range 0-1.
+The image is a sRGB numpy array with dimensions (Ny, Nx, 3) with value range 0-1.
 Alternatively a filepath to an image file can be provided.
 In contrast, the PSF holds linear power/intensity information and is there a simpler (Ny2, Nx2) shape.
-Alternatively an RImage object can be used to apply a colored PSF.
+Alternatively an :class:`RImage <optrace.tracer.r_image.RImage>` object can be used to apply a colored PSF.

 Parameters :python:`s_img` and :python:`s_psf` describe the side lengths of both images in millimeters, specified as list of two floats.